-In 2023-2024, SVA worked closely with the Royal Flying Doctor Service Western Operations (RFDS WO) to conduct a comprehensive, organisational impact evaluation.
-This evaluation provided valuable insights into RFDS’s contribution to Western Australia across key outcome domains, reinforcing their role in improving health equity, community wellbeing, and regional resilience.
+In 2023-2024, SVA worked closely with the Royal Flying Doctor Service WA (RFDS) to conduct a comprehensive, organisational impact evaluation.
+This evaluation provided valuable insights into RFDS’s contribution to Western Australia across key outcome domains, reinforcing RFDS’s role in improving health equity, community wellbeing, and regional resilience.

-To capture and communicate the ongoing work and outcomes, RFDS WO partnered with SVA to implement robust monitoring and evaluation processes.
-The project aimed to track the impact, identify areas for improvement, and support continuous improvement in RFDS WO’s service delivery.
+In this project, to capture and communicate the ongoing work and outcomes, RFDS partnered with SVA to implement robust monitoring and evaluation processes.
+The project aimed to track the impact, identify areas for improvement, and support continuous improvement in RFDS’s service delivery.

-We ensured this process was co-developed, that it is practical, embedded within existing organisational processes, drawing on existing data collection points (such as the surveys created in 2023-24 evaluation) and enables meaningful data collection and analysis that is non-burdensome for RFDS WO staff and stakeholders.
+We co-developed, a practical process embedded within existing organisational processes, drawing on existing data collection points (such as the surveys created in the 2023-24 evaluation).
+This enables meaningful data collection and analysis that is non-burdensome for RFDS staff and stakeholders.

 Overall impact